Three ideal weekend getaways from the Portland area

 Within 30 miles of Portland, in Oregon’s verdant Willamette Valley, you’ll find some of the leading wineries in the United States – the area has become especially renowned for its pinot noirs.
 If you have only a day to tour the region, focus your efforts around the rural, hilly Yamhill area, home to such esteemed vineyards as Willakenzie, Penner-Ash, and Adelsheim.
 Just a short drive south, in the Dundee Hills, standouts include Archery Summit, Sokol Blosser, and Domaine Serene.
 These are among dozens of wineries with tasting rooms open to the public.

 This part of the valley abounds with excellent restaurants, too.
 An intimate spot serving relatively affordable French fare, Cuvee sits along the quiet main drag of tiny Carlton and is a fine place to end a day of wine-tasting.
 Among the several stellar restaurants in Dundee, check out Tina’s, a bustling bistro that features creative American fare emphasizing ingredients from local farms and suppliers.
 A typically delicious dish is the seared halibut cheeks with diced yams, roasted potatoes, and a caper-lemon-olive oil sauce.
-There are several inns and hotels in the area, among them the ultra-romantic and gay-owned Dundee Manor, a grand Edwardian home with four rooms, each with a decorative theme that reflects a different continent.

 As you continue down the Willamette Valley toward Oregon’s capital, Salem, you’ll reach the Eola-Amity Hills, known for such vineyards as Bethel Heights and Amity.
 The drive south through the charming college town of Corvallis leads to another top vineyard, Benton Lane.
 Still more worthwhile wine-tasting awaits you in the hills outside Oregon’s second-largest city, Eugene.
 Here you can enjoy a memorable meal at King Estate winery, which crowns a dramatic hilltop about a 15-minute drive south of the city.
 The restaurant here serves first-rate French-inspired Pacific Northwestern fare.